Portlaoise Prison

 Portlaoise Prison (Príosún Phort Laoise) is a maximum security prison in Portlaoise, County Laois, Ireland.
 Until 1929 it was called the Maryborough Gaol.
 It should not be confused with the Midlands Prison, which is a newer, medium security prison directly beside it; or with Dunamaise Arts Centre, which was the original Maryborough Gaol built c.
 1789.

 Portlaoise Prison was built in the 1830s, making it one of the oldest still operating today in the Irish prison system.
 It is the prison in which people convicted of membership of the Provisional Irish Republican Army (IRA) and other illegal paramilitary and designated terrorist organisations are usually detained.

 A number of IRA and dissident republican prisoners are housed in "E Block".
-Anyone charged under Section 30 of the Offences Against the State Act must be sent to the prison because of its unique security measures.
+Anyone charged under section 30 of the Offences Against the State Act must be sent to the prison because of its unique security measures.

-Soldiers from the Irish Army patrolled Portlaoise Prison on a permanent basis since 1973 until 2024.
+Soldiers from the Irish Army patrolled Portlaoise Prison on a permanent basis from 1973 until 2024.

 Security

-Soldiers guard the prison 24 hours a day.
-The security features include a detachment consisting of approximately platoon strength, armed with rifles and anti-aircraft machine guns, who patrol the prison complex.
-An air exclusion zone operates over the entire complex.
+Up until 2024, Soldiers guarded the prison 24 hours a day.
+The security featured a detachment consisting of approximately platoon strength, armed with rifles and anti-aircraft machine guns, who patrolled the prison complex.
+In addition, an air exclusion zone operates over the entire complex.
 The perimeter consists of high walls, cameras and sensors.

-The prison has a capacity for 399 prisoners, but because of the security sensitive nature of its inmates, it operates below this capacity and its daily average number of resident inmates was only 119 in 2009.
+The prison has a capacity for 399 prisoners, but because of the security-sensitive nature of its inmates, it operates below this capacity and its daily average number of resident inmates was only 119 in 2009.

-There have been various high-profile attempts to spring prisoners from inside the walls.
+Escapes

-In 1902, the infamous criminal James Lynchehaun, who was in prison for the attempted murder of Agnes McDonnell, escaped unaided over the walls and made his way to America.
-The method of escape is well documented in the book, The Playboy and the Yellow Lady and made headlines worldwide.
+In 1902, James Lynchehaun, who was in prison for the attempted murder of Agnes McDonnell, escaped unaided over the walls and made his way to America.
+The method of escape is documented in the book, The Playboy and the Yellow Lady and made headlines worldwide.

-In 1974, nineteen Irish Republican prisoners broke out in a daylight escape.
+On August 18 1974, nineteen Irish Republican prisoners broke out on a Sunday afternoon after overpowering prison officers, jumping from the roof and then blowing holes in the wall – using explosives that had been smuggled in.
+A judicial inquiry was set up by Minister for Justice Patrick Cooney which led to an increased garda and military presence being deployed and harsher restrictions on prisoners.

-On Friday 29 December 1974 Provisional IRA prisoners held several prison officers hostage and caused considerable destruction to their wing in a protest for better living conditions inside the jail.
+On 29 December 1974, Provisional IRA prisoners held several prison officers hostage and caused considerable destruction to their wing in a protest for better living conditions inside the jail.
 Irish Army soldiers were used to regain control and the hostages were freed, all of them unharmed.

 In 1975, during an attempted escape, Tom Smith of the IRA's Dublin Brigade was shot dead by the Irish Defence Forces.
 The prisoners had blasted their way through a door in the recreation area into the prison yard.
 As the prisoners entered the yard, Irish soldiers opened fire on the inmates, shooting Smith in the head.

 In November 1985, an IRA mass breakout failed when a bomb, which had been assembled within the prison itself, failed to detonate at the prison gates.